 The Strategic Choice of Peers in M&A Valuations

 We examine the strategic choice of peer comparables in fairness opinions (FOs) used in M&A valuations.
-Using a hand-collected sample of peer comparable analyses and a regulatory shock to appraisal lawsuit risk, we show that target-sought FOs employ lower-valued peers when litigation risk is higher.
-Cross-sectionally, the bias is stronger when the target CEO is retained and owns fewer shares in the target.
-Although the selection of downward-biased peers reduces appraisal lawsuit likelihood, it is also associated with lower premiums.
-We conclude that FO valuations are driven, at least in part, by the strategic motive to mitigate litigation risk.
+Using a hand-collected sample of peer comparable analyses and a regulatory shock to merger litigation risk, we show that target-sought FOs employ lower-valued peers when litigation risk is higher.
+The effect is concentrated in deals featuring greater conflicts of interest between target management and outside shareholders and when the target CEO is incentivized to successfully complete the deal.
+Furthermore, the selection of downward-biased peers reduces the likelihood of appraisal lawsuits, but is also associated with lower premiums.
+In contrast to prior work suggesting that target-sought FOs are used to negotiate a higher takeover price, our findings imply that FO valuations are driven, at least in part, by the desire to mitigate litigation risk and facilitate successful deal completion.

 Keywords: Mergers; Fairness opinions; Peer groups; Benchmarking